 Second - when buying online:

 Third - when washing polyester products:

-If you are a sustainable and profitable solution addressing fashion pollution, apply for the Solar Impulse efficient solution label here.
+are you a sustainable and profitable solution addressing fashion pollution?apply for the Solar Impulse efficient solution label